-I’m Sam van Schaik, based at the British Library, working for the International Dunhuang Project, where I am currently involved in a 3-year project on the Tibetan Chan tradition.
-Previous research projects include a 5-year project on Tibetan paleography and a 3-year project on the earliest Tibetan tantric manuscripts.
+I’m Sam van Schaik, based at the British Library, working for the International Dunhuang Project, where I am currently a principle investigator in the project Beyond Boundaries: Religion, Region, Language and the State (ERC).
+My previous research projects include Tibetan Zen (British Academy) Tibetan and Chinese paleography (Leverhulme) and the Tibetan tantric manuscripts from Dunhuang (AHRC).
 I also occasionally lecture at the School of Oriental and African Studies.

 My PhD in Religious Studies was awarded in 2000 by the Department of Religions and Theology at the University of Manchester.
 The dissertation, on the Dzogchen works of the 18th-century writer Jigmé Lingpa, was published as Approaching the Great Perfection in 2004.